 Mammary tumors can be largely prevented by spaying before 6 months of age or before your pet’s first heat cycle.
-Other factors that may reduce the incidence of mammary tumors include feeding a well-balanced diet and avoiding obesity and the administration of hormones (particularly progesterone or mixed estrogen-progesterone drugs).
+Other factors that may reduce the incidence of mammary tumors include feeding a well-balanced diet, avoiding obesity and avoiding the administration of hormones (particularly progesterone or mixed estrogen-progesterone drugs).